projectcontour/contour-operator/design/gateway-api.md

 condition.
 If the Contour does not exist or is invalid for this GatewayClass, set the "InvalidParameters" GatewayClass status condition.
 Finalize the Contour with `gatewayclass-exists-finalizer.operator.projectcontour.io`.
 4. Process a Gateway if `gateway.spec.gatewayClassName` matches a GatewayClass that is being managed by the operator, and if the GatewayClass is "Admitted".
-The presence of a Gateway will trigger the operator to instantiate a Contour instance using the configuration from Contour and Gateway resources. __Note:__ Contour will read Gateway fields to construct its DAG, configure Envoy listeners, etc.
+The presence of a Gateway will trigger the operator to provision a Contour instance using the configuration from Contour and Gateway resources. __Note:__ Contour will read Gateway fields to construct its DAG, configure Envoy listeners, etc.
 5. Finalize the GatewayClass when the operator provisions the Contour instance.